 Faculty of the Division of Digestive and Liver Diseases are committed to the education of future and current clinicians, physician-scientists, and scientists.
 The Division supports a robust fellowship program, integrated among several key clinical sites including those highlighted below.

-The clinicians of the division provide consultative and diagnostic services in gastroenterology and hepatology and attend to patients at UT Southwestern University Hospitals (St. Paul and Zale Lipshy), Parkland Health and Hospital System, and the Dallas Veterans Affairs Medical Center.
+The clinicians of the division provide consultative and diagnostic services in gastroenterology and hepatology and attend to patients at UT Southwestern University Hospitals (St. Paul and Zale Lipshy), Parkland Health & Hospital System, and the Dallas Veterans Affairs Medical Center.

 Physician scientists and research scientists within the division explore diverse clinical and basic science topics focused on the digestive organs.
 Our fellows are also actively involved in many research efforts.